thorstenmahieu/thorstenmahieu.github.io/AI-based repeated pattern recognition of architectural decoration in Roman Asia Minor.md

 3. **Pattern Segmentation**:
    - Accurately segmented horizontal patterns into individual units for further classification.
    - Addressed challenges like under- and over-segmentation through preprocessing techniques (e.g., filtering, contrast enhancement).

-4. **Results**:
+## Results
  - Demonstrated successful detection and segmentation of several pattern types with varying degrees of accuracy.
  - Highlighted areas for improvement, including more robust handling of complex or degraded patterns.

 <img src="/assets/eindfoto2_DSC_0562 2023-10-02.png" alt="screenshot of end result" width="screen-width" >
 > An example of the end result image after the pipeline.